mainkoon81/U004-project-Python-AB-testing-typical/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/34458339-a588f634-edc5-11e7-8102-aacad270467f.jpg" width="400" height="180" />

+Reject H0!
 The possibility of the No difference is 0.0 ! so the difference is significant!
 With a type I error rate of 0.05, we have evidence that the average reading duration for this course increases when using the experimental description on its overview page.

 __Metric 3.
 Average Classroom Time__
 ```